 The solution consisted in removing the

-jsr223-1.0.jar from the legacy web application and re-deploying it.
+legacy web application and re-deploying it.

 Many thanks to Joseph Valerio and Santosh Singh who documented the problem five years ago!

 - When you face a problem track log error messages and relative solution on the Internet, especially if you worked with free or open source software: you are part of the community!

 - Test extensively legacy software during the migration process.

 - Automate tests in order to repeat them on the production target environment